ALU-BSE/week-2-la-cool-devs-1/README.md

 Invalid pages can happen for many reasons: someone types a wrong page number in the URL, deletes a query string, or arrives via a broken link.
 Django’s Paginator gives us several graceful ways to manage it:

-Fallback to the Last Valid Page: If the user requests a page beyond the maximum number (e.g., page=9999 when only 10 pages exist), the app can redirect or render the last page available.
+* **Fallback to the Last Valid Page**: If the user requests a page beyond the maximum number (e.g., page=9999 when only 10 pages exist), the app can redirect or render the last page available.

-Default to Page 1: A common approach is to treat an invalid request as a first-time visit and show page one.
+* **Default to Page 1**: A common approach is to treat an invalid request as a first-time visit and show page one.
 This avoids confusion and keeps users oriented.

-Show a Custom Message: Instead of crashing or silently failing, show a friendly message: “Oops!
+* **Show a Custom Message**: Instead of crashing or silently failing, show a friendly message: “Oops!
 That page doesn’t exist.
 Let’s take you back.”
 Maybe add a "Go to first page" button.

-Raise a 404 for APIs: For public-facing APIs, strict behavior is usually better.
+* **Raise a 404 for APIs**: For public-facing APIs, strict behavior is usually better.
 Returning a 404 makes it clear that the client requested something outside of bounds.

-This app opts for usability-first behavior—keeping users within the experience flow and avoiding any dead ends.

-Django handles invalid pages using `get_page()` which prevents `404` errors and returns the **nearest valid page**.
+This app opts for usability-first behavior keeping users within the experience flow and avoiding any dead ends.Django handles invalid pages using `get_page()` which prevents `404` errors and returns the **nearest valid page**.

 Example:
 If the user visits `/books/?page=999`, but only 4 pages exist, it shows page 4 rather than crashing.